blaugi/ds-template/{{cookiecutter. project_dir}}/README.md

 # /data/
 ```

-Typically, you want to exclude this folder if it contains either sensitive data that you do not want to add to version control or large files.
+Typically, you want to exclude this folder if it contains either sensitive data or large files that you do not want to trac.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Author

 - [{{ cookiecutter.full_name }}]({{ cookiecutter.email }})

 <p align="right">(<a href="#readme-top">back to top</a>)</p>